 The restraining order, if breached, was a parole violation and damped his ardor.
 I wanted to believe he was afraid that I would shoot him because of what he had done to me but he probably wasn't.
 I knew despite everything I couldn't shoot him on sight.
 I worried he would go berserk and try to kill me or worse my husband.
 Then I would shoot.
 The most realistic fear was his exposing me, somehow telling hubby or those in the office.
 My fear slowly faded as he dropped out of my life, unseen.
 I suspected he took consolation in bragging on construction sites of the rich old Asian bitch he banged.

-I visited two doctors to check for STDs experienced terrible embarrassment and of course, felt stupid.
+I visited two doctors to check for STDs, experienced terrible embarrassment and of course, felt stupid because I was or at least had been.
 Sitting in humiliation at the doctor's office confronted me with the extent of my being used and guilt for allowing it.
 I hated him, the first time I hated anyone but I hated myself more.
 The second batch of negative test results relieved the physical cloud of anxiety but not the spiritual.
-Free of him, on reflection, I couldn't understand how I could jeopardize all that was important.
+Free of him, on reflection, I couldn't understand how I could jeopardize all that was important including self-respect.

-While lucky, I felt dirty and thought my life a lie that didn't deserve respect.
-I thought of the older woman I worked swing shift with and her admonishment about not losing a good husband.
-I mentally thanked her, hoped she was well, then realized I was now about the age she was back then.
+While lucky to escape him, I felt dirty and thought my life a lie that didn't deserve respect.
+I thought of the older woman I once worked swing shift with and her admonishment about not losing a good husband.
+I mentally thanked her, hoped she was well, then realized I was now about the age she was back when she advised me.

 During my soapy shower mortal sins, I appeared unblemished walking to and from the communion rail but knew I lived in mortal sin.
 Rededicating myself to husband, business and kids I appeared unblemished but my debasement shadowed me, Paul’s execrable debasement clung to and besmirched my actions, even if not visible to others.
 I wasn’t only guilty but dirty, unable to be clean.